What is in this leaflet

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.

-If you experience severe light-headedness, dizziness or fainting you must go to the Emergency department of your local hospital at once.
+If you experience severe light-headedness, dizziness or fainting, you must go to Accident and Emergency at the nearest hospital at once.

 Ask your doctor or pharmacist to answer any questions you may have.